SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/dashboards.md

 ### SLO Lookup Table

-The SLO lookup table is a fully managed [lookup table](/docs/search/lookup-tables/create-lookup-table/#introduction-to-lookup-tables), that contains the latest definitons of all your SLOs.
+The SLO lookup table is a fully managed [lookup table](/docs/search/lookup-tables/create-lookup-table/#introduction-to-lookup-tables), that contains the latest definitions of all your SLOs.
 It can be use to enrich the data in your `sumologic_slo_output` view to build custom dashboards.

 The SLO lookup table resides under a fixed path, `sumo://content/slos`.
 You can list all your SLOs using the log query `cat sumo://content/slos`.